rust-lang/rust/doc/adding_lints.md

 test.
 That allows us to check if the output is turning into what we want.

-Once we are satisfied with the output, we need to run `tests/ui/update-all-references.sh` to update the `.stderr` file for our lint.
+Once we are satisfied with the output, we need to run `cargo dev bless` to update the `.stderr` file for our lint.
-Please note that, we should run `TESTNAME=foo_functions cargo uitest` every time before running `tests/ui/update-all-references.sh`.
+Please note that, we should run `TESTNAME=foo_functions cargo uitest` every time before running `cargo dev bless`.
 Running `TESTNAME=foo_functions cargo uitest` should pass then.
 When we commit our lint, we need to commit the generated `.stderr` files, too.
-In general, you should only commit files changed by `tests/ui/update-all-references.sh` for the specific lint you are creating/editing.
+In general, you should only commit files changed by `cargo dev bless` for the specific lint you are creating/editing.
 Note that if the generated files are empty, they should be removed.